 Submitting personal information is voluntary.
-When you voluntarily submit information, it constitutes your consent to the use of the information for the purpose(s) stated at the time of collection.
-See the Privacy Act of 1974 (P.L.
-93-579) for more information on your rights under the Privacy Act.
-Except for the purposes described below, no other attempts are made to identify individual users while on the USPTO websites.
+When you voluntarily submit information, it constitutes your consent to the use of the information for the purposes stated at the time of collection.
+See the Privacy Act of 1974 for more information on your rights under the Privacy Act.
+Except for the purposes described below, no other attempts are made to identify individual users while on the USPTO website.
 Here is how we handle information about your visit to our website:

-The USPTO Web servers automatically collect and save the default information customarily logged by Web server software.
+USPTO web servers automatically collect and save the default information customarily logged by web server software.
 Specifically, the date and time, the originating IP address, the object requested, and the completion status of the request is collected and saved for each http request received by the server.
 We also use an authorized Google Analytics agent to collect comparable information on our behalf.

 Session cookies are also known as memory-resident cookies.
 These cookies are not stored on your computer's hard drive, and are removed when you complete your session or exit the site.
 We use session cookies for some applications to improve their usability and ensure session integrity.
 No personal information is gathered.

-We use persistent cookies in association with an authorized customer satisfaction survey conducted by a third party, ForeSee ResultsTM.
-If you are randomly selected to participate in this survey, a persistent cookie is stored on your computer's hard drive for 90 days to preclude a new invitation during that time.
+We use persistent cookies in association with an authorized customer satisfaction survey conducted by a third party, Qualtrics.
+If you are randomly selected to participate in this survey, a persistent cookie is stored on your computer's hard drive for 30 days to preclude a new invitation during that time.

 We also use persistent cookies to enable the Google Analytics program to measure how new and returning visitors use the USPTO website over time.

-The USPTO may offer the use of third-party e-mail services as a convenience.
+The USPTO may offer the use of third-party email services as a convenience.
 If you choose to use such a service, information about you may be independently collected by the third party.
-USPTO will clearly note this distinction wherever the service is offered on its website and remind you that your participation is voluntary.
+We will clearly note this distinction wherever the service is offered on its website and remind you that your participation is voluntary.

 We are especially concerned about protecting the privacy of children.
-We hope parents and teachers are involved in children's Internet explorations.
-We respect the need to protect the identity of any children who participate in an Internet exhibition of their work.
-We do not request any information from children on the Kids Pages.
-We do, however, sometimes encourage them to participate in contests, but such participation is carried out through postal mail.
+We hope parents and teachers are involved in children's internet explorations.
+We respect the need to protect the identity of any children who participate in an internet exhibition of their work.
+We do not request any information from children on the Kids pages.
+We do, however, sometimes encourage them to participate in contests, but such participation is often carried out through post mail.

-Information stored in any Privacy Act System of Records is handled as set forth in the applicable System of Records Notice in order to preserve its security and confidentiality.
-Privacy Act System of Records notices are available at: http://www.gpoaccess.gov/privacyact/index.html.
+Information stored in any Privacy Act system of records is handled as set forth in the applicable systems of records notice in order to preserve its security and confidentiality.
+Privacy Act systems of records notices are available on the Government Publishing Office website.